relxd/lxd-sdk/README.md

 ##Default Api Client

 The default Api Client for this sdk is RelxdApiClient which extends ApiClient.
-It is therefore recommended to create an instance of 'RelxdApiClient' instead of using 'ApiClient'.
+It is therefore recommended to create an instance of `RelxdApiClient` instead of using `ApiClient`.
 In RelxdApiClient there is an implementation of mutual TLS Authentication which enables us to communicate with lxd using https.

 ## Running tests on locally installed lxd